 I met up with the Charles River Canoe & Kayak team near Kendall Square in Cambridge.
 Their tents and colorful kayaking gear were set up right by a protected harbor on the river.
 Our river guides, Steve and Dan, gathered our tour group and outlined our adventure.
 Both of our guides have been paddling their whole lives.
 They’re also trained in basic first-aid, although the trip turned out to be relaxed enough that it didn’t matter.
 Their knowledge made me feel safer though, before getting into a very big river in what felt to me like a very small kayak.

-Steve also made us comfortable by explaining a few river basics.
-His instructions were simple (“This is up.
+Steve also made us comfortable by explaining a few kayak basics.
+His instructions were simple (“This side of the paddle goes up.
 This is down.”), but they were beneficial for me and some others who had never been taught how to hold a double-sided paddle.
 And luckily for anyone who’s never been on a river at all, paddling is pretty intuitive.
-This three-hour Boston Harbor Kayak Tour is suitable for just about any skill level.
+Kayaking the Charles River on this three-hour Boston Harbor Kayak Tour is suitable for just about any skill level.

 We paired off into tandem kayaks, and I met my partner for the day, Florin Brasov.
 Florin is a software engineer from Needham, Massachusetts who’s originally from Romania.
 He had done a similar kayaking trip earlier this summer and came back to get up close in a unique way to the huge ships docked at the Charlestown Navy Yard.